-Hazardous materials that have been identified in the Environmental Site & Hazardous Materials Assessment provided will be removed by qualified and trained asbestos removal personnel, all offices, amenities and weighbridges etc. will be soft stripped of loose furnishings prior to mechanical demolition.
+Hazardous materials that have been identified in the Environmental Site & Hazardous Materials Assessment provided will be removed by qualified and trained asbestos removal personnel, all offices and amenities will be soft stripped of loose furnishings prior to mechanical demolition.
+The weighbridge not being demolished and hence will be covered over.